dat2/elm-tile-game/README.md

 The game uses the Kenney [Isometric Landscape](http://opengameart.org/content/isometric-landscape) assets right now.
 Create an `assets` folder in the root directory of this repository, download the zip file, and copy all files from the `PNG` folder into the assets folder you just created.

+# Tile Map notes
+The tile map must be square, and it will render diagonally (see below for pictures).
+The functions described below should work for any size square (I have manually tested them vigorously) but if they do not work for some size, let me know.

 # Draw order versus Render order

 A little bit of glossary here: